 New images from Rosetta show that an 800-mile-long (1,300 kilometers) cloud of dust, known as a coma, has sprouted from the core of the comet 67P/Churyumov-Gerasimenko.
-Rosetta's scientific imaging system, OSIRIS, captured this coma in a series of photos that were taken between March 27 and May 4 and released by the European Space Agency today (May 15).
+Rosetta's scientific imaging system, OSIRIS, captured views of the coma in photos that were taken between March 27 and May 4 and released by the European Space Agency on Thursday.

 The comet orbits the sun every 6.5 years.
 As it gets closer to the sun, the icy body starts to heat up; its surface ice sublimates and volatile gases laced with dust particles are released from its nucleus, creating a long dirty cloud that trails behind the comet.
-The new images of 67P show that it's already starting to warm up, even from its current distance of 375 million miles (600 million km) away from the sun.
-(For comparison, Earth is 93 million miles, or 150 million km, from the sun.)
+The new images of 67P show that it's starting to warm up.

-The new photos from Rosetta also allowed scientists to refine their estimates of the comet's rotational period: 67P spins around once every 12.4 hours, approximately 20 minutes less than previously thought, the team discovered by tracking changes in the comet's brightness.
+The photos also helped scientists refine their estimates of the comet's rotational period: 67P spins around once every 12.4 hours, approximately 20 minutes less than previously thought.